Best performance and graphics settings for Battlefield V

 Battlefield V became one of the most played battlefield games due to its online multiplayer platform.
-Great as the game may be the lag and performance issues that came with the game are no less of a hassle.
-So here is a guide to optimizing performance and graphics settings of the battlefield V game for max FPS.
+Great as the game may be, the lag and performance issues that came with the game are no less of a hassle.
+So here is a guide to optimizing the performance and graphics settings of Battlefield V for max FPS.

 - Performance Settings